 Chad Stuart Owsley is a doctoral student in journalism studying media history.
 Owsley’s interest is in emerging digital media technologies – exploring how artificial intelligent computers will affect news production and dissemination, and human news consumption.
 He is currently conducting research into human awareness and perception of artificial intelligence in general society and news production.

 Owsley is an American photographer, photojournalist, news editor, and educator who has taught visual news media courses – Photojournalism, Multimedia Communication for News, Television Production, and Convergent Journalism – at Guangdong University of Foreign Studies for eight years.
-He has also worked as the editor in charge of Silk Road Post, and visual editor at lifeofguangzhou.com and Guangzhou Morning Post Elite Weekly under the Guangzhou Daily Press Group, and Guangdong Television (GDTV) as a foreign reporter and program pilot host.
+He has also worked as the foreign editor in charge of Silk Road Post, and visual editor at lifeofguangzhou.com and Guangzhou Morning Post Elite Weekly under the Guangzhou Daily Press Group, and Guangdong Television (GDTV) as a foreign reporter and host.

 Updated: October 12, 2020